xamarin/xamarin-macios/docs/building-apps/build-targets.md

 ---
-title: .NET for iOS, Mac Catalyst, macOS, and tvOS Build Targets
+title: .NET for iOS, Mac Catalyst, macOS, and tvOS build targets
-description: .NET for iOS, Mac Catalyst, macOS, and tvOS Build Targets ms.date: 09/19/2024
+description: .NET for iOS, Mac Catalyst, macOS, and tvOS build bargets ms.date: 09/19/2024
 ---

-# Build Targets
+# Build targets

 The following build targets are defined in .NET for iOS, Mac Catalyst, macOS, and tvOS projects.